 You will need:

-- Unique company name
+Unique company name

-- UK registered office address
+UK registered office address

-- Director and shareholder details
+Director and shareholder details

-- Share structure
+Share structure

-- Person with Significant Control (PSC) information
+Person with Significant Control (PSC) details

-Important Update (2026): Identity Verification
+Important Update for Identity Verification

 All directors and PSCs must complete identity verification under UK compliance rules.

-This step is now critical because:
+This step is now vital because

-- It reduces fraud risk
+It reduces fraud risk

-- It speeds up bank onboarding
+It speeds up bank onboarding

-- It prevents application delays later
+It prevents application delays later

-Step 2: Open a UK Business Bank Account
+Step 2: Open a UK business bank account.

 After incorporation, you can apply for a business bank account.
 There are three main options: